 Tax Shield: Definition, Formula & Examples

 Who doesn’t like being able to pay less taxes?
-There are all sorts of opportunities to help reduce the total amount of tax that you owe when submitting tax filings.
-But where should you start?
+There are all sorts of opportunities to help reduce the total tax amount you owe when submitting tax filings.
+But, where should you start?
 Where do you look first?
 A tax shield is a great way to help with this.

 Table of Contents

 - A tax shield is a legal strategy to help reduce the amount of taxes owed on taxable income.

 - Both individual taxpayers and corporations can use a tax shield.

 - Tax shields work through claiming eligible deductions.
 These can include medical expenses, mortgage interest, amortization, depreciation, and charitable donations.

 What Is a Tax Shield?

 A tax shield is a way that you can reduce the total amount of taxes owed on your federal tax return.
 It’s an allowable deduction that you can take from your taxable income.
 Tax shields can vary slightly depending on where you’re located, as some countries have different rules.